5 Fascinating Realities of Tech in China

 5. Discrimination is rife at China’s tech giants

 For all its talk of tech dominance, China still can be a rotten place for some people (just like everywhere…).
 Though the country has national laws prohibiting discrimination based on gender, religion, and disability, declining to hire someone based on age is perfectly legal there.
 This is especially flagrant within the tech sector, where three-quarters of tech workers are younger than 30.
 The logic for this goes as follows: most people in their 30s are married and have to take care of their family.
 Furthermore, it’s harder to recover from tech’s infamous late nights at a certain age.
-Hence workers are not able to focus on high-intensity work.
+Hence, older workers are not able to focus on high-intensity work.

 In a country of 1.4 billion people, many Chinese tech companies are able to move faster than their overseas rivals by simply throwing people at a problem, and younger workers cost less than their more experienced colleagues.
 Thankfully, China’s shifting age dynamics will probably change the issue within the next 20 years.
 Yet, as the U.S shows, the idealization of youth can bee hard to scrub from the tech sector’s DNA: both Google and IBM are currently fighting age discrimination suits.